CollectionBuilder/cb-docs/docs/config/url.md

 ### baseurl:

 - `baseurl` indicates the folder / path where your site will be located on your web server and **always** starts with a slash `/`.
+The value should **not** end in a slash.
-- Setting a `baseurl` value is **optional for GH users** using default GitHub Pages hosting--the value will be commented out in the template's "_config.yml".
+- Setting a `baseurl` value is **optional for GH/Sheets users** using default GitHub Pages hosting--the value will be commented out in the template's "_config.yml".
 When hosting on GitHub Pages, `baseurl` will be the name of your project repository.
 ```yaml
 baseurl: /example-collection
 ```